 - When the pork is tender, use two forks and coarsely shred the pork in the slow cooker into pieces.
 Mix the cornstarch and lime juice together in a small bowl and stir into the slow cooker.
 Turn the slow cooker to high and cook for 10-15 minutes until the sauce is slightly thickened.

-- Serve over cooked potatoes, rice or quinoa.
+- Serve over cooked potatoes, rice or quinoa, and garnish with cilantro, if desired.

 I feel like I tend to overtalk curry powder but I’ll say it again: my favorite curry powder is the Sweet Curry powder from Penzey’s spices.
 The flavor is amazing (it has converted several non-curry lovers) and worth keeping on hand.
 If you don’t have it, feel free to use a curry powder you have, keeping in mind the flavor is really going to come through so use a brand you like (and that isn’t too spicy if you don’t like heat).